-Rico Moore is a freelance journalist based in Colorado.
+Rico Moore is a freelance journalist based in Washington state.
 His work focuses on the confluence between environment and humanity.
 His reporting has primarily centered on Colorado issues and those affecting the Western US, including the intersections of state wildlife management, natural resource extraction, Tribes, as well as the politics of federal and state environmental policies.
-He has also reported on issues of alleged environmental racism, as well as the intersections of these issues with democracy.
+He has also reported on issues of environmental and climate racism and justice, as well as the intersections of these issues with democracy.
 He often focuses on the cultural and linguistic dimensions of these stories with an eye toward historical context.

 Rico Moore is a recipient of a grant from the Fund for Environmental Journalism from the Society of Environmental Journalists: “Rico Moore, for “Ancestral Territory or Public Lands?: Indigenous sovereignty and reporting on Bears Ears.”
 The success story, told in a culturally sensitive and equitable fashion, shows how conflict over narratives framing Ancestral Territory/Public Lands in the context of Bears Ears can turn into collaboration and mutual success.”